Lake Shelbyville Area

 R. R. 1, Box 99

-Eight miles northwest of Windsor, the sites encompass large tracts of carefully maintained indigenous woodlands ideal for camping, horseback riding, snowmobiling, boat fishing, water skiing, pontoon boating, windsurfing or just plain bobbing and drifting on the glittering expanse of the lake itself.
+Wolf Creek State Park is located eight miles northwest of Windsor.
+The sites encompass large tracts of carefully maintained indigenous woodlands ideal for camping, horseback riding, snowmobiling, boat fishing, water skiing, pontoon boating, windsurfing or just plain bobbing and drifting on the glittering expanse of the lake itself.

 In addition to visiting the small, friendly wooded campgrounds or taking part in the action on the lake, swimming is available from the beach.
 You can also take a leisurely stroll through nearby forests.
 An abundance of deer, pheasant, rabbits, wild turkey and songbirds are almost always visible.